ballerina-platform/ballerina-dev-website/learn/guides/organize-ballerina-code/organize-ballerina-code.md

 ```

 Since the `import-prefix` is not given, the module name `util` is used to refer to the symbols in the `hello_world.util` module.

+## Package references

+For information on the structure of a package directory, see [Package references](/learn/organize-ballerina-code/package-references/).